strimzi/strimzi-kafka-oauth/testsuite/README.md

     mvn clean install -f testsuite -Pkafka-2_4_1

-If you want to run only a single test, you first have to build the whole testsuite:
+If you only want to run a single test, you first have to build the testsuite 'parent':

-    mvn clean install -f testsuite -DskipTests
-    mvn test -f testsuite/client-secret-jwt-keycloak-test
+    mvn clean install -f testsuite -pl . mvn test -f testsuite/client-secret-jwt-keycloak-test

 Troubleshooting